Using 3-legged OAuth Tokens

 - Upload the public key using the PATCH forgeapps id API page.

-- Generate a digital signature for the activityId you want to call using Das.WorkitemSigner (note, the activity ID must be fully qualified ID)
+- Generate a digital signature for the activityId you want to call using Das.WorkitemSigner (note, the activity ID must be the fully qualified ID).

 Das.WorkitemSigner.exe sign mykey.json <ForgeAppNickNameOrId>.PlotToPdf+<Alias>